1. Docker

 - Command:

-- Explanation: Lists all Docker images currently available on your system.
+docker images - Explanation: Lists all Docker images currently available on your system.
 This includes image names, tags (versions), and IDs.

 docker images